mmnsports.com

 The review concluded that the club's current size and structure do not align with its football performance, resulting in an excess number of staff.
 Cost savings have been identified in "non-essential" activities, which are to be discontinued, although it remains unclear what these activities entail.
 The objective is to reduce the headcount and employee costs among the club's 1,150 full-time staff members.

-Earlier this year, a task force, including Greater Manchester Mayor Andy Burnham and former United captain Gary Neville, was established to explore the financial feasibility of constructing a new stadium near Old Trafford.
+Earlier this year, a task force, including Greater Manchester Mayor Andy Burnham and former United captain Gary Neville, was established to explore the financial feasibility of constructing a near Old Trafford.

 United officials emphasize that the decision to cut staff was not taken lightly and that all areas of the club, except for the Manchester United Foundation, will be affected.
 They considered alternatives but concluded that the impact would not have been sustainable.